The Best Landmarks in Germany You Shouldn’t Miss!

 Recommended by Daria of The Discovery Nut

-No trip to Munich is complete without a stop at Marienplatz, one of the most popular landmarks in the capital of Bavaria.
+No trip to Munich is complete without a stop at Marienplatz Square, one of the most popular landmarks in the capital of Bavaria.

-The main attraction of the Marienplatz is the Neues Rathaus (New Town Hall), Munich’s famous town hall built in a gothic style.
+The main attraction of the Marienplatz is the Neues Rathaus (New Town Hall), Munich’s famous town hall built in a Gothic style.
+If you decide to spend Christmas in Germany, you’ll also find one of the most beautiful Christmas markets on this square!

 Also, let’s not forget the iconic Glockenspiel on the tower’s balcony that offers a fascinating show.